 Registered Staff Hours

-One of the reasons this place is a strong facility is that it received a very impressive inspection score.
-In fact, inspections turned out to be its best category.
-In this area, we awarded it an A+.
+One of the many reasons this turned out to be a quality nursing home is that it received an A+ inspection grade.
+This is simply as good as it gets in this critical category.
 Inspection scores weigh a host of factors found on a nursing home's inspection reports.
-One of the most important criteria we consider is the number and severity of deficiencies.
-Facilities with better scores in this category usually have very few severe deficiencies.
+One of the most important criteria we rely on is the quantity and severity of deficiencies.
+Places with higher scores in this area usually have few severe deficiencies.
 This particular nursing home received 3 deficiencies on its inspection report.
 Overall, this is still a good inspection report, but we'd always recommend looking into any deficiencies you find troubling.

-To complement its strong performance in other areas, we awarded this nursing home an B for our nursing rating.
-There are many subcategories included in this grade.
-Most of these criteria relate to staffing levels.
-This facility provided 0.4 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this nursing home excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility Ohio in this category.
+Adding to its profile, this facility also earned a grade of B for its nursing rating.
+This is a well above average score in this category.
+Nursing ratings are primarily based on a nursing home's nurse staffing.
+This nursing home averages 0.4 hours of nursing care per resident per day.
+Finally, we also looked at several nursing quality measures and this place excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home Ohio in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can generally be prevented by providing better nursing care, such as by having a system of moving a patient even once per day.
+Pressure ulcers can generally be avoided by providing better nursing care, such as by employing a system of turning a resident at least once a day.

 Does this page answer your questions about Welcome Nursing Home?